Trees and Fences

 High, solid fences between houses, streets and open spaces also create wasted spaces and deadends, prevent good surveillance and have poor visual appeal.

 Closed boarded, high fences can not only be unattractive but can also increase crime by reducing surveillance.
-The Hastings District Council wants to encourage fencing options which are practical, look good adjoining reserves and residential areas, and help to reduce crime by increasing surveillance to both public and private spaces.
+Hastings District Council wants to encourage fencing options which are practical, look good adjoining reserves and residential areas, and help to reduce crime by increasing surveillance to both public and private spaces.

-For those considering building a fence within the Hastings District, whether it is along a front or rear boundary, or even adjoining a public space or reserve, you can help achieve this goal by considering and implementing good practice fencing design.
+For those considering building a fence within Hastings District, whether it is along a front or rear boundary, or even adjoining a public space or reserve, you can help achieve this goal by considering and implementing good practice fencing design.

 The Residential Fencing Guide identifies three boundary options to enhance your neighbourhood, streetscape and open spaces.
 You can also view the Fencing Act on the NZ legislation website.